Interstate 64 in Missouri: Reconstruction

 The Missouri Department of Transportation (MoDOT) rebuilt the stretch of I-64 from Spoede Road to Kingshighway Boulevard between 2008 and 2009.
 The project included new concrete pavement on the highway; approximately 25 rebuilt bridges; and several reconfigured interchanges, including a new freeway-to-freeway interchange at I-170.

 The section between Spoede Road and I-170 was closed for reconstruction on January 2, 2008, and opened to traffic on December 15, 2008.
 The section between I-170 and Kingshighway Boulevard was closed on December 15, 2008, and reopened to traffic on December 7, 2009.
 The project was completed with a dedication and opening day ceremony on Sunday, December 6.
-In 2020, exits 39 and 38B were closed and demolished to make way for the St. Louis MLS Stadium on the site.
+In 2020, exits 39 and 38B were closed and demolished to make way for the CityPark, a new soccer-specific stadium for St. Louis City SC on the site.
 The ramps were the remnants of a 3.3 mi north–south distributor highway that was never built.